 Gift-giving is a big part of the holiday season.
-Some bemoan the materialism, or the commercialisation of the occasion.
+Some bemoan the materialism or the commercialization of the occasion.
 But I think that, in the end, this is a chance to do something kind for someone you care about—a ready-made opportunity to act with generosity.
 How you respond to it is up to you.

 There’s also the fact that many people, particularly those with children, are engaged in an ongoing battle to keep the stuff that they own manageable.
 Space, particularly in cities is limited, and it doesn’t take long to accumulate more stuff than you have room for.

-- A day out – particularly if the recipient in question is someone you don’t see all that often.
-Think of something they really like to do, and work out what their perfect day would be (it could be fishing, gardening or going to gallery) and then spend it with them.
+1. A day out.
+Think of something they really like to do, and work out what their perfect day would be (it could be fishing, gardening, or going to a museum) and then spend it with them.
 While you’re with them that day, be as a present as you can.
 Set aside your work commitments and enjoy what you’re doing.
-Funnily enough, the memory of a day like this can last far longer than a material gift would.
+Funnily enough, the memory of a day like this can last far longer than a material gift would—particularly if the recipient in question is someone you don’t see all that often.

-- A meal – a lot of restaurants will offer vouchers which you buy and give as a gift.
+2. A meal.
+A lot of restaurants will offer vouchers which you buy and give as a gift.
 Alternatively, if you’re feeling brave, you can even agree to go round to their house and cook for them on a night of their choice.
 What could be nicer than returning home to a meal from your own private chef?
 Make them a voucher that they can redeem with you in the future, and slip it into their card.

-- An event – buy them tickets for a gallery, a concert or throw a party in their honour.
-Put together a playlist of their favourite music, a menu of their favourite food and invite their favourite people.
-It’s a chance to love bomb them – a celebration of them.
+3. An event.
+Buy them tickets for a museum exhibit, a concert, or throw a party in their honor.
+Put together a playlist of their favorite music, a menu of their favorite food and invite their favorite people.
+It’s a chance to love bomb them—to give a celebration of them.

-- A lesson – there’s that old cliche about giving a man a fish and he’ll eat for a day … I think that buying someone a couple of a lessons in something can often be a really nice way to help them on a path they might otherwise feel indulgent taking for themselves.
+4. A lesson.
+There’s that old cliché about giving a man a fish and he’ll eat for a day … I think that buying someone a couple of lessons in something can often be a really nice way to help them on a path they might otherwise feel indulgent taking for themselves.
 It might be learning the drums, learning to surf or learning car maintenance.
-Of course, learning to meditate is a life-skill that I’m particularly fond of, and yes, we do sell gift certificates.
+Of course, learning to meditate is a life-skill that I’m particularly fond of.
+(And yes, we do sell gift certificates.)